spoiledhua/expresso/README.md

 ## My Contribution

 I led the frontend team and developed most of the frontend, using React.
+You can navigate quickly to the general React code in the 'frontend' folder [here](https://github.com/spoiledhua/expresso/tree/master/frontend/src), and to the components I built in the 'Components' folder [here](https://github.com/spoiledhua/expresso/tree/master/frontend/src/Components).

 ## Demo